Valuing Natural Capital in Low Carbon Energy Pathways

 30 Jun 2015

-NERC is investing up to £2m in research to investigate how possible future scenarios for UK energy would affect vital resources like groundwater and natural habitats.
+NERC is investing up to £2 million in research to investigate how possible future scenarios for UK energy would affect vital resources like groundwater and natural habitats.

 The UK government is committed to ensuring that the value of our natural assets (ecosystems and their living/non-living, renewable/non-renewable components) and the flow of goods and services from them is properly understood and reflected in the economy and policymaking.
 The value of a particular good or benefit derived from natural capital and/or ecosystem services needs to be expressed in a specific context (eg of decision-making) usually in terms of something that can be counted, often money, but also through methods and measures from other disciplines (eg sociology, ecology etc.).